kuka42/tetris-game-webcontainer/README.md

 # Tetris Game

 This repository contains a simple Tetris game implemented using HTML, CSS, and JavaScript.
-The game features basic controls, scoring, start, and game over functionality.
+The game features basic controls, scoring, start button, and game over functionality.

 ## Getting Started